wnam98/CPPCHESS/README.md

 # CPPCHESS
-GUI Chess game, no OOP
+Using the SFML framework for GUI